chiesastefano/loanData/README.md

-# Insights into LendingClub.com Client Loan Portfolio: An Analytical Breakdown
+# Insights into LendingClub.com Client Loan Portfolio
-## Stefano Chiesa Statistical Learning Project (UNIMI)
 Key words: Lending, Borrowing, Supervised Learning, Unsupervised Learning, Statistics, Clustering

 The project analyses the data provided by LendingClub.com, a financial services company that gives the opportunity to investors to choose potential borrowers.